 The exterior pipes of your vacation rental property are just as important as the interior.
 If you have sprinkler systems, make sure you clear the lines of water before winter.

 You can schedule your lawn maintenance to come and do this for you.
 Or you can do it yourself using an air compressor.
 Disconnect any hoses from your house.
 This will make them last longer since water will not freeze inside of them.

 Do you live locally?
 Do you maintain your rental property yourself?
 If you do, make sure to fill your snow-blower with oil and gas.
 Keep a spare tank of gas in your shed for refills.
 Consider having a bag of salt to throw on sidewalks.

 If you manage your vacation rental property remotely, hire a snow removal company.
-They will keep your property’s driveway, sidewalk, and front walkways clear.
+They will keep your property’s driveway and front walkways clear.

 Your property will appear occupied if it is maintained.
 This will deter burglars.
-It will also assist repairmen or neighbors who may access your house in case of an emergency.
+It will also assist repairmen or neighbors who may access your property in case of an emergency.

 Snow and ice during the winter season can cause tree limbs to droop and break.
 This can cause damage to your property.
 It is important to consider this as a part of your exterior checklist.

 Do you have an asphalt or concrete driveway?
 Think about the condition of your driveway.
 Is it cracking and crumbling?
 Is the color faded?
 Depending on your area’s climate, you may need to reseal your driveway to prepare for winter.